Chapter 38:

 ‘Youchan!’ he said urgently.
 There was no response.

 He placed his hands near her chest and shoulder, letting healing magic unfurl cautiously, probing for injury or imbalance, but it slid off uselessly, finding nothing to mend.
 Her body was sound.
 Her spirit was intact.
-There was no wound to close, no fracture to knit, no curse to unravel.
+There was no wound to close, no fracture to knit nor any curse to unravel.

-Nothing except depletion.
 The realization hit Mutsuki harder than any diagnosis could have.
+Nothing was wrong, except depletion.

-Mutsuki swallowed and tried to steady his breathing as he gathered her carefully into his arms.
+Mutsuki gathered her carefully into his arms.
 He had practiced this exact motion a thousand times in his head but never hoped to use it on a situation like this.
 Her head fell against his shoulder.
+She stirred faintly but did not wake.
 Her breath brushed his collarbone.
-She stirred faintly but did not wake.

 ‘Alright,’ he murmured despite the spike of panic.
 ‘I’ve got you.’